shinokamix/shinokamix/README.md

 ###

-<p align="left">I aim to grow as a frontend developer by deepening my expertise in React, TypeScript, and modern web application architecture. <br> My goal is to reach the level of Senior Developer or Team Lead.</p>
+<p align="left">I aim to grow as a frontend developer by deepening my expertise in React, TypeScript, and modern web application architecture. <br> My goal is to reach the level of Senior Developer</p>